nilanbais/storingsanalyse-generator/README.md

 Returns a dictionary containing only the specified notification type (ntype).

 #### Parameters
-- **ntype** - the notification type (available ntypes in the module are: 'meldingen' and 'storingen')
+- **ntype** - the notification type (available ntypes in the method are: 'meldingen' and 'storingen')
 ---
 ### *metadata*.update_poo_data(staging_file_data)
 Returns a dictionary that is extended with the new prepared poo data extracted from the database in the process of building the analysis.